+We know that publishing costs money whether it's done via a subscription model or open access.
 UT Libraries actively advocates for a scholarly communication system that is more equitable to readers and to authors.
 We also want to support open access business models that are financial sustainable over the long-term.
 To that end, there are several open access publishing initiatives or open access infrastructure projects that we financially support.
+Click on the Current UT Supported OA Initiatives to find a list of the open access initiatives we currently support

 Support Through Expertise